 - a.
-The portion of the emissions inventory from 2.A.2-1 for scope 1 and scope 2 emissions attributable to the relevant organisational activity (columns 3b and 3c); - The portion of the emissions inventory from 2.A.2-2 for scope 3 emissions (divided into scope 3 upstream and scope 3 downstream) attributable to the relevant organisational activity (columns 3a and 3d);
+The portion of the emissions inventory from 3.A.2-1 for scope 1 and scope 2 emissions attributable to the relevant organisational activity (columns 3b and 3c); - The portion of the emissions inventory from 3.A.2-2 for scope 3 emissions (divided into scope 3 upstream and scope 3 downstream) attributable to the relevant organisational activity (columns 3a and 3d); - c.
+If applicable, the portion of the quantified OIE types of 3.A.2-3 attributable to that organisational activity (columns 3f, 3g and 3h).

 As much as possible, the organisation should determine emissions for each individual activity.
 Alternatively, allocation is permitted.
-The quantitative estimate may still be rough at the time of the initial audit and should grow with the understanding of scope 3.
+The quantitative estimate may still be rough at the time of the initial audit and should grow with the understanding of scope 3 and OIE.